Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Proof of the theorem.

-By Proposition \ref{finiteindex}, $G_0$ has finite index in $G$.
-As $G$ is finitely generated, it follows from Schreier's lemma, that states that any subgroup of finite index in a finitely generated group is finitely generated, that $G_0$ is finitely generated.
+On the other hand, by Proposition \ref{finiteindex}, $G_0$ has finite index in $G$.
+As $G$ is finitely generated, it follows from Schreier's lemma (see for example \cite{S}), that states that {every} subgroup of finite index in a finitely generated group is finitely generated, that $G_0$ is finitely generated.